J W Pooley

 lived there and my father’s relative also came to the funeral.
 This is why I came to be buried thousands of miles away from my home.

-J W Pooley researched and performed by Jamie Plant
+Researched and performed by Jamie Plant